pypa/gh-action-pypi-publish/README.md

 walkthrough check out the [PyPA guide].

+## 🌇 `master` branch sunset ❗

+The `master` branch version has been sunset.
+Please, change the GitHub Action version you use from `master` to `release/v1` or use an exact tag, or a full Git commit SHA.

 ## Usage

 To use the action add the following step to your workflow file (e.g.